How to Split Profit in a Partnership: A Guide for Small Businesses

 To start, let’s review exactly what profit is.
 The simplest explanation is that it’s sales minus expenses.

-It becomes more complicated as you further define profit into gross profit (sales revenue minus the cost of goods or services sold) and net profit (all revenues minus expenses; the cost of goods, administrative, and overhead).
+The explanation gets more complicated as you further define profit into gross profit (sales revenue minus the cost of goods or services sold) and net profit (all revenues minus expenses; the cost of goods, administrative, and overhead).
 Most partnerships split profits based on net profit and agree, in advance, specifically which expenses are included in that profit calculation.

 The ZenBusiness Money app can keep track of all your expenses.
 It’s super easy to use.
 With a few simple clicks, you can track, categorize, and manage all your expenses and small business tax deductions.